Skip to content

 Moths

 As many of the moths are identified and recorded as possible, and the moths are released back, unharmed, into the wild.
-So far we have recorded over 300 species.
-Our moth record data can be downloaded as a PDF file below.
+So far we have recorded approx 500 species.
+Our moth record data can be downloaded as PDF files below.

-There are quite a few 'lepidopterists' in west Cornwall and Rospannel Farm often hosts moth mornings for the Cornwall Moth Group and The Cornwall Wildlife Trust.
+There are quite a few 'lepidopterists' in west Cornwall and Rospannel Farm hosts moth mornings for The Cornwall Wildlife Trust and local moth enthusiasts at short notice, notifying those interested by email.

 Moth meeting at Rospannel Farm